Sunday July 15, 2018

 Many people, including Pollan, who have taken strong doses of psychedelics with intention have reported a sense of ego dissolution, an enhanced feeling of compassion and connection to humanity, an affinity for the natural world, and a profound sense of gratitude.

-A lot of cannabis users have reported similar experiences and feelings, leading some to ask, “Is cannabis a psychedelic?”
+Many cannabis consumers have reported similar experiences and feelings, leading some to ask, “Is cannabis a psychedelic?”

 Cannabis and Psychedelics: A Shared History